-If you’ve been in Malaga in the summer, you’re quite likely to have experienced ‘el taró‘.
+If you’ve been in Malaga in the summer, you’re quite likely to have experienced ‘el taró‘ at least once.

-Taró is a type of dense fog or mist that is especially common between Malaga and Ceuta during August, producing a notable drop in temperature – up between 4 and 5 °C.
+Taró is a type of dense fog or mist that is especially common between Malaga and Ceuta during August, producing a notable drop in temperature of between 4 and 5 °C.

 However, unlike coastal fog in other locations, it doesn’t always disappear by midday.